ryanwoconnor/faq.twin.villas/rusticretreatct.md

 [15 Taugwonk Road, Stonington CT, 06378](https://www.google.com/search?q=15+Taugwonk+Road%2C+Stonington+CT%2C+06378&oq=15+Taugwonk+Road%2C+Stonington+CT%2C+06378&aqs=chrome..69i57j33i299j33i22i29i30.549j0j7&sourceid=chrome&ie=UTF-8#)

+### Arriving Early to the Property

-**No cars are allowed to be left parked in the driveway, or on the street in front of the house either before check-in time, or after checkout time.**
+- No cars are allowed to be left parked in the driveway, or on the street in front of the house either before check-in time, or after check out time.

-### Thermostat Information

-We have five thermostats in this apartment.
+- You may not stay past your check out time to use the pool.
+- You may not arrive before your check-in time to use the pool.

 #### Heat